-To further verify our conjectured formula, for each disorder realization, we take the Lanczos coefficients in the range $n=10$ to $n=40$ and fit them with $y_{\text{fit}}= a_{e(o)}n/\ln n + c_{e(o)}$ using least-square fit for the even and odd branch respectively.
-The resulting fits are shown in Fig.~\ref{fig:FitReali} for some disorder realizations and the histogram of the fitted parameters are shown in Fig.~\ref{fig:layout} (a)-(d).
-After fitting the data, we then examine the difference between the data and the fit $y-y_{\text{fit}}$ and plot the histogram of the differences collected from each $n$ in $n=10$ to $n=40$ from both even and odd branch, as shown in Fig.~\ref{fig:layout}(e).
-We see that the histograms in Fig.~\ref{fig:layout} all look very close to Gaussian distributions, which supports our conjecture that these parameters can be viewed as drawing from some probability distributions independently, and the means and variances of the probability distributions can be estimated from the Gaussian distributions shown in Fig.~\ref{fig:layout}, according to the central limit theorem.
+To further corroborate our extrapolation scheme, for each disorder realization, we take the Lanczos coefficients from $n=10$ to $n=40$ for $L=13$ and $h=7$, fitting them with $y_{\text{fit}}= a_{e(o)}n/\ln n + c_{e(o)}$ via the least-square fit for the even and odd branches respectively.
+The resulting fits are shown in Fig.~\ref{fig:FitReali} for some disorder realizations and the histogramw of the fitted parameters are shown in Fig.~\ref{fig:layout} (a)-(d).
+After fitting the data, we then examine the difference between the data and the fit $y-y_{\text{fit}}$, and we plot the histogram of the differences collected from $n \in [10,40]$, as shown in Fig.~\ref{fig:layout}(e).
+The histograms in Fig.~\ref{fig:layout} all look very close to Gaussian distributions, which supports our conjecture that these parameters can be viewed as drawn from some probability distributions independently.
+The means and the variances of the probability distributions can be estimated from the Gaussian distributions shown in Fig.~\ref{fig:layout}, according to the central limit theorem.